mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 H (\mathbf{\mu}) = \sum_{q=1}^Q \theta_q(\mathbf{\mu})\, H_q .
 ```

-The corresponding type in `ReducedBasis.jl` is the [`AffineDecomposition`](@ref) which, as we will see, will account for both Hamiltonians and other observables that one would want to measure.
+The corresponding type in `ReducedBasis` is the [`AffineDecomposition`](@ref) which, as we will see, will account for both Hamiltonians and other observables that one would want to measure.

 Now coming to the specific example of XXZ chain, we want to implement the parametrized Hamiltonian matrix, for which we first need a way to create global many-body operators